By: Dr. Jamie Long

 “Ha!
 Anxiety?” she joked (sort of).
 “I’m petrified.”

 My friend isn’t alone.
-Folks with or without pre-existing anxiety are experiencing a new wave of fears, worries, and downright doom.
+Folks with or without pre-existing anxiety are experiencing an additional wave of fears, worries, and downright doom.
 And the anxiety is valid.
 Worries and concerns about this pandemic are not irrational.
 But without containment, the fears can be endless.
 Here’s a list of some common ones I’ve been hearing recently.

 Common Fears & Behaviors: